sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 ## Reflection

 This project really deepened my understanding of processor design.
 The most valuable part for me was getting hands-on with data and control hazards, and learning how to implement forwarding and branch prediction to handle them.
 I also enjoyed building the 2-way set associative cache.
 Implementing the TLB with LRU replacement and dirty bits helped connect what I learned in both my instruction architecture and software systems lectures.
 I even had to approach both lecturers to figure out certain design details (for the LRU cache), which made the whole experience feel very real.
 Despite the complexity—especially the pipeline timing and FSM debugging—seeing the full processor run with forwarding, branching, and caching was incredibly rewarding.

+Adding the Branch Target Buffer as a stretch goal was particularly enjoyable—it was exciting to see how a relatively simple hardware addition (a 64-entry prediction table) could provide such significant performance improvements.
+The challenge of integrating the BTB lookup into the fetch stage, passing prediction signals through the pipeline, and implementing misprediction detection really helped me understand how modern processors achieve high performance through speculative execution.
 This project reinforced my interest in computer architecture and significantly improved my SystemVerilog skills.

 As a team, we worked systematically through each goal.
 We split tasks clearly, and I learned the importance of coordinating dependencies—especially when I needed Ambre’s part finished before I could start mine.
 To manage this, I communicated timelines early and used the waiting time to research and plan my implementation.
 Once she finished, I fetched her branch and layered my changes on top.